Who we are

 have become global garbage cans.”

-We want everyone to be aware of the problems the world oceans are facing, from the first dive on.
-We aim to sustain and preserve this environment, including its plants and animals.
+Although everyone should be aware of the problems the world oceans are facing, we focus on it from the first dive onwards with our responsible diver code.
+Therefore, we aim to sustain and preserve this environment, including its plants and animals.

 - Commit to personally protect the environment

 - Prevent others from causing damage through positive action and motivation

 - Support useful projects and organizations dedicated to marine protection